toucansites/website/src/contents/docs/01-installation/02-linux/index.md

 ---
-type: guide
+id: linux
+slug: docs/installation/linux
+category: installation
 title: "Linux"
 description: "Learn how to install Toucan on Linux with simple steps.
 Follow this guide to set up and start using Toucan easily"
-category: installation
 order: 2
 ---

 # Linux
 ---

 During the beta release, Toucan can be installed on Linux by compiling from source.

 Please note that the `watch` command is not fully supported yet, but this feature will be available on Linux in a future release.